Sinn Féin: Social and cultural

 Sinn Féin's main political goal is a united Ireland.
 Other key policies from their most recent election manifesto are listed below:

 Sinn Féin believes in immigration, both to fill up vacancies in employment, if the system can properly integrate new immigrants and has the resources to do so, and also to "protect people fleeing persecution and war", but not in "open borders".
-The party also believes in faster application processing times for refugees, and in abolishing the Direct Provision system.
+The party also believes in faster application processing times for refugees, and in abolishing the direct provision system.

 Economy

-At the most recent election in the Republic of Ireland, Sinn Féin committed to:
+At the 2020 election in the Republic of Ireland, Sinn Féin committed to:

 As of January 2022, Sinn Féin in Northern Ireland have committed to:

 Health

-At the most recent election in the Republic of Ireland, Sinn Féin committed to:
+At the 2020 election in the Republic of Ireland, Sinn Féin committed to:

 Abortion

 Until at least 2007, the party was not in favour of the extension of legalised abortion (British 1967 Act) to Northern Ireland; Assembly member John O'Dowd said that they were "opposed to the attitudes and forces in society, which pressurise women to have abortions, and criminalise those who make this decision", adding that "in cases of rape, incest or sexual abuse, or where a woman's life and health is at risk or in grave danger, we accept that the final decision must rest with the woman."
 It voted for the Protection of Life During Pregnancy Act 2013, which allowed for termination in cases where a pregnancy endangered a woman's life.
 It voted to support termination, in those limited circumstances, at the 2015 Ard Fheis, but stopped short of supporting abortion on demand.
 In the 2018 Irish abortion referendum, the party campaigned for a "Yes" vote, while remaining opposed to abortion without restriction up to 12 weeks.
 At its Ard Fheis in June 2018, the month after the "yes" vote in the abortion referendum, the party committed itself to supporting abortion, including without restriction up to 12 weeks.
 This allowed it not only to support abortion legislation in the Republic, but also to campaign for provision of abortion in Northern Ireland.
 Sinn Féin TD Peadar Tóibín, who was suspended from the party for voting against abortion legislation, left to form a new party: Aontú.

 Sinn Féin have been accused of hypocrisy over their positions on abortion in Northern Ireland.
 In 2021, Sinn Féin abstained on a Stormont vote on restricting abortion access in the case of fetal abnormalities or disabilities, attracting criticism from both anti-abortion and pro-choice groups, with the Abortion Rights Campaign saying they "let down abortion seekers" and Eamonn McCann accusing them of being "impaled on the fence on the issue", but with anti-abortion politicians such as Peadar Tóibín accusing them of "speaking out of both sides of their mouth" on the issue.
 Later in the year, Amnesty International made a public statement calling on the party to "support full abortion rights across the island of Ireland".